Dévastation-class ironclad: Armament and armor

 The ships' main battery consisted of four 340 mm guns mounted in a central, armored casemate.
 Two guns could fire ahead on a limited arc and two could fire astern.
 The guns carried aboard Dévastation were 18-caliber M1875 models, while Courbet received longer 21-caliber M1881 variants.
-These were supported by a secondary battery four 274.4 mm guns; Dévastations were 18-caliber M1870 weapons and Courbets were slightly longer 19.75-caliber M1875 pieces.
+These were supported by a secondary battery four 274 mm guns; Dévastation's were 18-caliber M1870 weapons and Courbet's were slightly longer 19.75-caliber M1875 pieces.
 One was in the bow under the forecastle, two were in open barbette mounts on the upper deck amidships, and the fourth was on the upper deck at the stern.

-They were also armed with a tertiary battery of six 138.6 mm guns, 21-caliber M1870M type aboard Dévastation and 30-caliber M1881 breech-loading guns aboard Courbet.
+They were also armed with a tertiary battery of six 138 mm guns, 21-caliber M1870M type aboard Dévastation and 30-caliber M1881 breech-loading guns aboard Courbet.
 A pair was carried forward of the main battery, one gun per broadside, and the remaining four were astern, two per broadside.
 For defense against torpedo boats, Dévastation carried eight 37 mm 1-pounder Hotchkiss revolver cannon, all in individual mounts, while Courbet was completed with eighteen of the guns.
 Courbet also carried a pair of 65 mm landing guns for use ashore, and a 47 mm revolver cannon for one of her steam pinnaces.
 Their armament was rounded out with four 356 mm torpedo tubes in above-water launchers for Dévastation and five of the tubes for Courbet.
 The former's tubes were above water, two per broadside, while Courbet carried two of hers in the bow, one on each broadside, and the fifth in the stern, all above water.

 The ships were protected with wrought iron armor; their belt extended for the entire length of the hull, and from 1.95 m below the waterline to 0.85 m above.
 Amidships, it was 380 mm thick, where it protected the ship's ammunition magazines and propulsion machinery spaces, Forward, it was reduced to 220 mm, and aft, it was reduced to 300 mm.
 The armored casemate for the main battery were 9.5 in thick.
 On either end of the battery, an armor deck protected the ship's internal spaces; it was 60 mm thick layered on 20 mm deck plating.
 It was connected to the upper edge of the armor belt.